What are the Different Types of Painter’s Tape?

 No matter whether you are a DIYer or a professional, you will need these tapes for protecting the areas so that you do not paint over the surfaces you do not want to.

+Crepe paper can be found on the back of the painter’s tape.
 So, you can also write on the crepe paper to label something if you want during the project.

-Not only for painting projects, but you can use them for other purposes like creating clean and crisp straight lines, decorating your walls, hanging wall arts, removing splinters from a freshly cut piece of wood, making a game (like foursquare court or hopscotch) for your kids, etc.
+Not only for painting projects, but you can use them for other purposes like creating clean and crisp straight lines, decorating your walls, hanging wall art, removing splinters from a freshly cut piece of wood, making a game (like foursquare court or hopscotch) for your kids, etc.

+Simply speaking, different types of painter’s tapes can be used for various different purposes.
 And it’s a must-have for any homeowner who is passionate about DIY projects like home painting.

 Different Types of Painter’s Tape